Deletecat/ds-flashcart-guide/docs/carts/r4isdhc.com.md

 Make sure that this is what your cart looks like before proceeding.

 1. Download Retrogamefan's multicart update from gbatemp: [https://gbatemp.net/download/retrogamefan-multi-cart-update.35737/](https://gbatemp.net/download/retrogamefan-multi-cart-update.35737/)
-2. Open or Extract the multicart's .7z archive
+2. Extract the multicart's .7z archive to your downloads folder
 3. Go into the multicart folder, then into the DSTTi Clone YSMenu folder
-4. Extract (or copy) every file in this folder to the root of your micro SD card.
+4. Copy every file in this folder to the root of your micro SD card.
 5. Make a copy of TTMenu.dat, then rename the copy to R4.dat

 ## Christmas Edition